A real-time transit guide for autistic adults.

-By providing autistic adults reassurance before and during their transit ride through the use of location-based and contextual guides, this user group will have the confidence to ride independently to their destination.
+By providing autistic adults reassurance before and during their transit ride through the use of location-based and contextual guides, we reinforced our users' confidence to ride independently to their destination.

 Calling for Help

 After successfully arriving at their destination, users can share their experience by commenting on guidebooks and submitting posts, growing as a community contributor.